 What are Filters?

-Filters define how to extract and transform data from raw events into a standardized format that can be:
+Filters define how to extract and transform data from raw events into a standardized format that can be:- Analyzed by correlation rules

 - Searched in Log Explorer